We’ve never had a better chance …

 - Provide recommendations to reduce its carbon footprint

-- Monitor its carbon reduction project for verification
+- Monitor its carbon reduction project for independent verification of mitigation partners

-To reduce carbon emissions resulting from its energy use, air travel, paper consumtion, and heating oil, CEPA will implement the recommondations made by Iniciativa Verde in different phases.
+Reduce carbon emissions resulting from CEPA office and operations such as energy use, air travel, paper consumption, and heating oil.
+CEPA will implement the recommendations made by Green Initiative in different phases.

 - Performing an energy audit to identify points of heat loss that could be addressed through better insulation, caulk, or weather-stripping